MythriShivakumar/F1_Race_Prediction/README.md

 A Python script that predicts the 2025 Chinese Grand Prix race grid using Australian GP 2025 results and China Sprint Qualifying times.
 Powered by fastf1 for real F1 data and a Random Forest model for the heavy lifting.
 Outputs are clean table.

 🏁 Features:
-✔ Aus 2025 Blind Prediction – Predicts the grid using 2024 averages, team strength & experience.
+✔ Aus 2025 Blind Prediction – Predicts the grid using 2024 averages, team strength & experience.  <br />
 ✔ Aus 2025 Actual Results – Pulls real results from fastf1, compares them (wet race chaos included).
 ✔ China 2025 Race Prediction – Blends 20% of Aus results with 80% of Sprint Quali ranks for final predictions.
 ✔ Clean Output – Structured tables with tabulate—just the facts, no fluff.